d-bl/GroundForge/docs/help/Advanced.md

 ![](images/rose-translation-vectors.png)

 To position the blue rectangle on top of the green rectangle, we must slide the blue rectangle down 4 rows.
 To position the blue rectangle on top of the purple rectangle, we must slide it right 4 columns and down 4 rows.
-These translations distances are the numbers that appear in the green and purple boxes.
+These translation distances are the numbers that appear in the green and purple boxes.
 You can also edit these slide moves directly in the number fields.

 [Final result](/GroundForge/tiles.html?patchWidth=7&patchHeight=7&c1=ctct&a1=ctct&d2=ctct&c2=ctct&b2=ctct&a2=ctct&c3=ctct&a3=ctct&d4=ctct&c4=ctct&b4=ctct&a4=ctct&tile=4-7-,1583,7-4-,8315&footsideStitch=ctctt&tileStitch=ctct&headsideStitch=ctctt&shiftColsSW=0&shiftRowsSW=4&shiftColsSE=4&shiftRowsSE=4)